ameli/imate/docs/source/install/dependencies.rst

     For **Linux** users:

         By installing a C++ compiler such as GCC, Clang, or Intel, you also obtain OpenMP as well.
-You may alternatively install ``libomp`` (see below) without the need to install a full compiler.
+You may alternatively install ``libgomp`` (see below) without the need to install a full compiler.

     For **macOS** users: